Colooney,Co. Sligo

 Up to 1928 there was no actual handball alley in Colooney.
 The Colooney Dramatics' Club was formed in order to raise funds to build an alley.
 A local committee was formed and it was decided to approach the local landowners, the Cooper Family of Markree Castle in order to try and acquire a plot in the Fairgreen in which to build a handball court.
 Bryan R. Cooper kindly agreed to grant a lease to the Club, of the site at the Fairgreen with the entrance at the lower Fairgreen Gate on the Old Barrack Road.

-Messrs Maloney, Gilhawley & Taylor from Enniscrone were employed to do the main contract work.
+Messrs Maloney, Gilhawley and Taylor from Enniscrone were employed to do the main contract work.
 A price was agreed of £100.00.
 It was also agreed that labour would be supplied by the locals.
 The first official legal records with regard to the existing handball court relate to a lease which was granted on the 17th of July, 1928 from the landlord Bryan R. Cooper in favour of the local Trustees.
 Work commenced on the erection of the ball alley immediately.
 At that stage the court just conisted of the front wall and two side walls.
 The first offical game was played in 1928 with a number of guest matches.
 Joe and Paddy Bergin who had local connections and who were then residing in Tipperary played Jim Hunt and Eddie Perry from Sligo.
 Others in action included John Joe Lane, Howley and Daly from Swinford and McManus from Gurteen.
 The games were played in the traditional softball manner.

 Many of the great players associated with the Club, then and now, were prominent GAA figures.
-Names asociated with that great 1928 team include Mick Jennings, Georgie Higgins, Jack Brennan and Sonny Weir.
-The great Mickey Noone of Tubbercurry who was part of the 1928 team also played on and off in Collooney.
+Names associated with that great 1928 team include Mick Jennings, Georgie Higgins, Jack Brennan and Sonny Weir.
+The great Mickey Noone of Tubbercurry who was part of the 1928 team also played on and off in Colooney.
 Further names that come to mind include Paddy, Francie and Vincent Clifford who played in the 40s and 50s.
 Paddy Clifford was the Chairman of Sligo Football Board when the Nestor Cup came back to Sligo in 1975 and one of his proudest moments was to bring that cup back to the town.

 Other stars of both handball and football include Sonny Hennessy, Owen Kelly, Fintan Quigley, Kevin Darcy, Padraig Lang, Michael McTiernan and of course the Walsh brothers Dessie, Paddy and Raphael.
 Other names that would be well known in GAA circles would include the great late Mick Flynn, Mick Flynn's sons both Michael and Aidan, Tony Grey, Johnny Brown of Ballisodare, the O'Rourkes of Ballisodare, the Nairns of Ballisodare, the great John Joe Lane, Tom Collery, Freddy Iwn, Sonny Weir, Jim Bonner, Gerry Connollu, John Kehoe, John and Micael Mannion.